tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

-So even if the PyPy JIT is doing great work and has eliminated memory allocation in Python code---PyPy could have unboxed some heap allocated int into a C int---it still has to heap allocate a `PyObject*` ... only to throw both away soon after.
+So even if the PyPy JIT is doing great work and has eliminated memory allocation in Python code---PyPy could have unboxed some heap allocated int into a C long---it still has to heap allocate a `PyObject*` ... only to throw both away soon after.

-If there was a way to communicate that `foo` expects an `int` and is going to unbox it into a C `int` (and will also reutrn a C `int`) to PyPy, it wouldn't need to do any of these shenanigans.
+If there was a way to communicate that `inc` expects an `long` and is going to unbox it into a C `long` (and will also return a C `long`) to PyPy, it wouldn't need to do any of these shenanigans.

 proposal: <!-- TODO -->